Store Information in a Database Using Metasploit

-When conducting a penetration test, it is frequently a challenge to keep track of everything you have done to the target network.
+When conducting a penetration test, it is frequently a challenge to keep track of everything you have done on (or to) the target network.
 This is where having a database configured can be a great timesaver.
 Metasploit has built-in support for the PostgreSQL database system.

 The system allows quick and easy access to scan information and gives us the ability to import and export scan results from various third party tools.
 We can also use this information to configure module options rather quickly.
 Most importantly, it keeps our results clean and organized.